Olex2/Olex2Manual/commands/chiv.md

 >A [atoms][val=0] [esd=0.1]

->B Restrains the chiral volume of the provided group to be val within given esd.
+>B Restrains the chiral volume of the provided group to be within given esd.